18 Starting Your Future

 18.4.1 Technical badges

-Some examples of technical badges include:
+Some examples of technical badges are show in figure 18.3.

 18.4.2 Non-technical badges